thednp/vite-starter-vanjs-ssr-jsx/README.md

 ## vite-starter-vanjs-ssr-jsx
 A fully working vite starter template for [VanJS](https://vanjs.org) forked from [template-ssr-vanilla-ts](https://github.com/bluwy/create-vite-extra/tree/master/template-ssr-vanilla-ts).

+## Important
+We've created a much better project [create-vanjs](https://github.com/thednp/create-vanjs) you can use to kickstart your VanJS projects.
+This repository will no longer be maintained.

 **Features**:
 * SSR server powered by express;
 * SSG prerender script included;